 There is also a digital ‘boarding pass’ which unlocks more learning and games on the Little Passports website once you have completed all the activities included in your mailed parcel.

 How much is Little Passports?

-Note that you sign up for subscriptions on an aut0-renew basis, so if you don’t want to continue with your Little Passports subscription you will need to cancel or your credit card may be charged again.
+Note that you sometimes sign up for subscriptions on an aut0-renew basis, so if you don’t want to continue with your Little Passports subscription you will need to cancel or your credit card may be charged again.

 The Conclusion of my Little Passports reviews